mobilecoinofficial/full-service/docs/usage/view-only-account/transaction-signer.md

 To create an account run the transaction signer binary with the `create` command.
 This command takes in an optional name flag and generates 1 file as an output in the directory the binary lives in and is in the format of `mobilecoin_secret_mnemonic_{account_id[0..6]}_.json`

 This file contains your account mnemonic, which can be used to spend the funds on the account!
 Make sure to store this in a secure location and not lose it, as it is required to perform the other functions of this program.

+## Importing an Existing Account

+If you already have an account you would like to use, you can run the transaction signer binary with the `import` command.
+This command takes in an optional name parameter (String), and a mnemonic parameter (String) formatted as follows:

+`./transaction-signer import "ranch invest renew amount twin summer opinion earth lock broken shed ghost idea genuine now seminar draw sorry hold hunt eager inhale party enable" --name "account-name"`

 ## Create View Only Account Import Package